CP2017s/cp2017s_practice/docs/exercise_5.md

 - Create a simple calculator that reads 2 numbers and operator.

-- Your program should have a class 'Unit' as follows
+- Your program should have a class `Unit` as follows

 ```java
 class Unit{